-Total has committed to action, devoting considerable resources to help accomplish this goal.
+Total has devoted considerable resources to help accomplish this goal.
 Today, 10% of the Group’s R&D budget is allocated to carbon capture, utilization and storage technologies.

-In 2017, Total also signed an agreement with Shell and Equinor (previously Statoil) to develop a large-scale carbon storage project on the Norwegian Continental Shelf.
-The project is in line with Total’s roadmap, which aims to develop CCUS in order to reduce the environmental footprint of its projects.
+In 2017, we also signed an agreement with Shell and Equinor (previously Statoil) to develop a large-scale carbon storage project on the Norwegian Continental Shelf.
+The project is in line with our roadmap, which aims to develop CCUS in order to reduce the environmental footprint of our projects.